 Watkins was promoted to full professor of cardiac surgery in 1990.
 He was awarded a medal of honor as an outstanding alumnus by the Vanderbilt school, and has been given honorary doctorates by Sojourner–Douglass College, Meharry Medical College, Spelman College, and Morgan State University.
 In April 2010, he was awarded the Thurgood Marshall College Fund award for excellence in medicine.

-Dr. Levi Watkins, Jr., a member of Sigma Pi Phi fraternity, died in Baltimore, Maryland on April 18, 2015.
+Dr. Levi Watkins Jr., a member of Sigma Pi Phi and Alpha Phi Alpha Fraternities, died in Baltimore, Maryland on April 18, 2015.
 He was 70.